rg2/xreg/docker/README.md

 Specific commands are also listed below:

 NOTE: all of these commands assume that the xReg repository contents are located in ~/xreg-git.
-These commands were tested on MacOS 10.14.6 with Docker Desktop (community) 2.3.0.5.

 ### Ubuntu 16.04 Build